garden-io/garden/docs/guides/migrating-from-docker-compose.md

 ### The `frontend/frontend.garden.yml` file

-For the `frontend` we create another Garden configuration file:
+For the `frontend` application we create separate Garden configuration file:

 ```yaml
 kind: Build